ap2704/demo1/README.md

-# demo1    this is an instruction mannual for project
+This is an instruction mannual for project